SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **World Book Day**: Although not exclusive to the USA, World Book Day is celebrated on April 23 to promote reading, publishing, and copyright.
-In the USA, related events, like book fairs and author signings at libraries and bookstores, may occur.
+- *World Book Day*: Although not exclusive to the USA, World Book Day is a UNESCO-designated event celebrated on April 23 each year to promote reading, publishing, and copyright.
+Various events and reading activities are often organized by libraries, schools, and bookstores across the country.

-- **National Picnic Day**: This informal observance encourages people to enjoy a meal outdoors.
-Depending on the weather, picnics may be organized in parks and recreational areas across the country.

-- **Independent Bookstore Day**:
+- *Shakespeare's Birthday*: April 23 is traditionally observed as the birthday of William Shakespeare, the famous English playwright and poet.
+In the United States, this date may be marked with theatrical performances, Shakespeare
 ### Positive Qoute
 ------
-"Every sunrise brings new hope and new beginnings.
-Embrace the day with an open heart and a smile! 😊🌅✨ #StayPositive #NewDayNewChance"
+"Every day is a new canvas to paint upon.
+Make sure your picture is full of life and happiness, and at the end of the day, you don't look at it and wish you had painted something else. 🎨🌟✨"